data-umbrella/event-transcripts/CONTRIBUTING.md

 https://raw.githubusercontent.com/data-umbrella/event-transcripts/main/2020/06-reshama-shaikh-sklearn-pr.md

 ### Submitting Edits
-You can submit edits in either of these formats:
+You can submit edits in one of these formats:
+1. **GitHub Pull Request:** Edit the file on GitHub and submit a PR that way.
-1. **Pull Request:** Use a code editor and submit a PR (Markdown file).
+1. **Pull Request:** Use a code editor and submit a PR (Markdown file) using command line.
 1. **Google Doc:**  If you are unfamiliar with how to submit a PR, you can copy the text into a Google doc and edit it there and send back the link to the edited doc.

 ### Transcribing